Practicum-4th-sem/practicum_react/README.md

 # practicum_react

-This repository is having the frontend with React
+This repository is having the frontend with React.